-If you require assistance, contact using one of the following methods:
+If you require assistance, contact Extreme Networks using one of the following methods:

+Extreme Portal Search the GTAC (Global Technical Assistance Center) knowledge base; manage support cases and service contracts; download software; and obtain product licensing, training, and certifications.

+The Hub

-- GTAC (Global Technical Assistance Center) for Immediate Support - Phone: 1-800-998-2408 (toll-free in U.S. and Canada) or +1 408-579-2826. - Email: .
-To expedite your message, enter the product name or model number in the subject line. - Extreme Portal Search the GTAC knowledge base, manage support cases and service contracts, download software, and obtain product licensing, training, and certifications. - The Hub A forum for customers to connect with one another, answer questions, and share ideas and feedback.
-This community is monitored by employees, but is not intended to replace specific guidance from GTAC.
+A forum for Extreme Networks customers to connect with one another, answer questions, and share ideas and feedback.
+This community is monitored by Extreme Networks employees, but is not intended to replace specific guidance from GTAC.

+Call GTAC

+For immediate support: (800) 998 2408 (toll-free in U.S. and Canada) or 1 (408) 579 2826.
+For the support phone number in your country, visit: www.extremenetworks.com/support/contact

-Before contacting for technical support, have the following information ready:
+Before contacting Extreme Networks for technical support, have the following information ready:

-- Your service contract number and/or serial numbers for all involved products - · A description of the failure - A description of any action(s) already taken to resolve the problem - A description of your network environment (such as layout, cable type, other relevant environmental information) - Network load at the time of trouble (if known) - The device history (for example, if you have returned the device before, or if this is a recurring problem)

-Any related RMA (Return Material Authorization) numbers
+- Your Extreme Networks service contract number, or serial numbers for all involved Extreme Networks products - · A description of the failure - A description of any actions already taken to resolve the problem - A description of your network environment (such as layout, cable type, other relevant environmental information) - Network load at the time of trouble (if known) - The device history (for example, if you have returned the device before, or if this is a recurring problem) - Any related RMA (Return Material Authorization) numbers

-Subscribing to Service Notifications
+Subscribe to Service Notifications